 Tizanidine is a muscle relaxant.
-It has antispasmodic and antispastic effects, meaning that it targets the skeletal muscles and central nervous system to improve muscle tightness and reduce muscle spasms.
 A doctor may prescribe tizanidine to manage spasticity resulting from various conditions, including multiple sclerosis, stroke, and spinal cord injuries.

 Although people usually tolerate tizanidine well and find that it can provide relief, muscle relaxants can sometimes cause side effects.
 Therefore, it is important that people follow the dosage that their doctor recommends.

 Generally, doctors will recommend that people start at 2 milligrams (mg) per dose and gradually increasing this amount until they get optimal relief.
 If necessary, individuals may take the medication three times per day — with 6–8 hours between doses — but the dosage should not exceed 36 mg a day.

 In this article, we discuss tizanidine in more detail, including its uses, dosage, side effects, and drug interactions.

 It works by increasing the inhibition of motor neurons in the brain, which are the nerve cells that send messages to muscles to contract.
 Although the drug has no direct effect on muscles, its inhibition of motor neurons indirectly causes the muscles to relax.

 Doctors may use tizanidine to manage muscle spasms that occur due to the following:

 People will typically start on a lower dose of 2 or 4 mg due to the possible dose-related side effects.
 A doctor can then increase the dose in increments of 2–4 mg every 1–4 days to achieve the optimal effect possible with a tolerable amount of side effects.
 People can repeat the dose at 6–8 hour intervals, but they should never exceed three doses, or a total of 36 mg, in 24 hours.